 - 2.25 cumulative GPA

-- Earned at least 20 college level credits with 2.0 or better by end of winter quarter
+- Earned at least 20 college level credits with 2.0 or better in those courses

 - Eligibility for Work Study (Visit Financial Aid to find out if you are eligible)

-- Ability to work Tuesday, Wednesday, or Thursday between 9-6 PM (shifts can vary, but working hours will fall between these timespans, with the possibility of working until 6:30 on occasion)
+- Ability to work Monday, Tuesday, Wednesday, Thursday, or Friday afternoon (shifts can vary, but working hours will fall between these timespans, with the possibility of working until 6:30 on occasion)